CameronT-S/Startup-Company-Project/README.md

 # Startup-Company-Project

 Introduction:
 - This project will be exploring the data on startup companies in the US and other countries from 2006 until 2022.
-(Talk about the project in detail here.)
+I want to look into the data to understand the startup market in more depth and to understand what trends are currently ongoing in the startup market and if there are any common traits between startups.
 - Data Source: Kaggle (https://www.kaggle.com/datasets/thedevastator/empowering-the-next-wave-of-entrepreneurs?datasetId=2644305&sortBy=dateRun&tab=bookmarked&select=ycombinator.csv)
 Visualisation on Tableau:
 - https://public.tableau.com/views/StartupCompanies2006to2022Visualisations/StartupsOverTime?:language=en-US&:display_count=n&:origin=viz_share_link